matthewmerkas/kit/README.md

 ## Development

-Create a user with `npm run createUser`
+Create an admin user with `npm run createAdmin`

 Run the development server with `npm run dev`